-Understand the behaviors, emotions, and ideas that contribute to his or her illness and learning how to modify them.
+Understand the behaviors, emotions, and ideas that contribute to his or her illness and learn how to modify them

-Understand and identify the life problems or events -- like a major illness, a death in the family, a loss of a job, or a divorce -- that contribute to their illness and help them understand which aspects of those problems they may be able to solve or improve.
+Understand and identify the life problems or events -- like a major illness, a death in the family, a loss of a job, or a divorce -- that contribute to his or her illness and help him/her understand which aspects of those problems he/she may be able to solve or improve

 Types of Therapy